Noah-Huppert/human-call-filter/README.md

 correct port for call HTTP traffic.

 Make sure to not expose the dashboard HTTP port, as this shows private information without requiring authentication.
-Instead The dashboard port should be accessed via a private network.
+Instead the dashboard port should be accessed via a private network.